benlchang/bookie/README.md

 $ export OPENAI_API_KEY = <your OpenAI API key>
 ```

+After exporting your API keys, make sure you're in the root directory before starting the Usage section to ensure everything's working properly.

 ## Usage
 Bookie runs completely on the command line.
 From the root directory, run the following command to start things up.